-Portuguese Coastal Way from Oporto to Santiago
+The Portuguese Coastal Way from Oporto to Santiago - 14 days/ 13 nights

-280 km from Porto to Santiago along the coast in 14 days
+Walk 280 km along the amazing coast

 1070.00 €

-The Portuguese Coastal Way is important as it brings pilgrims from the most westerly part of Portugal, starting from Porto, it follows the coastline north.
-The Costal Camino goes along the sea, but also it meanders between the coast, villages and forest.
+The Portuguese Coastal Way is important as it brings pilgrims from the most westerly part of Portugal, starting from Oporto, it follows the coastline north.

 There are less people that on the Traditional internal route but in summer the Coastal Way is a great option because you have constant sea breeze, even though in rainy days it’s very windy this route.